 But I had my eye on the dream job.
 A job in the cutester coliseum: the Cereal Killer Cafe.

-I turned up and, looking around for one of the workwear Jedwards who run the place, realized I fit in perfectly.
+I turned up and, looking around for one of the workwear Jedwards who run the place, realised I fitted in perfectly.
 My outfit looked like it belonged in a display case on the wall.
-I was Bon Jovi in a Hard Rock Cafe.
+I felt like Bon Jovi in a Hard Rock Cafe.
 I had fucking pink lippie and pigtails.
 I was made for this place.